saas786/obsidian-notes-1/HECO/Compressed Air System.md

 Section 20

 Function:
--	Deliver reliable supply ot clean, dry, compressed air at a stable pressure to every end user
+-	Deliver reliable supply of clean, dry, compressed air at a stable pressure to every end user

 Considerations:
 -	Air Flow - supply must be adequate to meet demand